wix-incubator/petri/mydoc/mydoc_overriding_value_of_experiment.md

 permalink: /mydoc_overriding_value_of_experiment/
 ---

+> At Wix, we use the override experiment values when testing (so our code base does not go stale) and when support want to imitate a certain user's experience.

 Use the `petri_ovr=The-Key:The-Value` query parameter to override the value returned from Laboratory's conduction to 'The-Value'.
 The end url should look something like this:
 `http://yourUrl?petri_ovr=The-Key:The-Value`